Kurento/kurento/source/mastering/kurento_architecture.rst

 addition, Kurento Server can be used to act as media proxy for making possible the communication among different clients, which are mediated by the kurento infrastructure.
-Hence, Kurento Server can act as a conference bridge (Multipoing Control Unit, `MCU`:term:), as a machine-to-machine communication system, as a video call recording system, etc.
+Hence, Kurento Server can act as a conference bridge (Multi-Conference Unit, MCU), as a machine-to-machine communication system, as a video call recording system, etc.

 As shown in the picture, the client exposes its media capabilities through an `SDP`:term: (Session Description Protocol) sent in a request.
 Hence, the